veniamin-ilmer/gui-builder/README.md

 This should be considered a learning experience, for the user, to figure out which Crate is best for them.

-#### Part E
+### Part E
-When complete up to here, release this code to the public and get feedback.
+Release this code to the public and get feedback.

 Find out what people want more of: